klopsi/unicolexport/README.md

 ![Examples](https://abload.de/img/cool-unicodebmws8sa8.png)

-The IRC 16-color palette gives us two greyscales plus black and white.
-This is an example of picking your source material carefully, adjusting color ramps in GIMP to optimize the conversion to 4-color greyscale, then letting gimp do floyd-steinberg dithering when converting to indexed 16-color mode.
+The IRC 16-color palette gives us two greys plus black and white.
+Below is an example of picking your source material carefully, adjusting color ramps in GIMP to optimize the conversion to 4-color greyscale, then letting gimp do floyd-steinberg dithering when converting to indexed 16-color mode.

 ![Examples](https://files.catbox.moe/2g52xe.png)

 Famous people quotes are fun to do.